osirrc/terrier-docker/README.md

 You will need to specify the `bm25_ltr_jforest` configuration.

 	python run.py search  --repo terrier --collection robust04  --topic topics/topics.robust04.txt --qrels qrels/qrels.robust04.txt   --output /tmp/runs --opts config=bm25_ltr_jforest

-# Supported Configurations

-For indexing, the corpus name defines the indexing configuration.
-The following values are supported:
- - `robust04` - TREC Disks 4&5.
-You should remove the READMEs from the corpus directories.
-The configuration uses an external library to support z compressed files.
- - `gov2` - the TREC GOV2 corpus.
-Could also be used for GOV, WT2G, WT10G.
- - `cw09b` - the TREC ClueWeb09 corpus.
- - `cw12b` - the TREC ClueWeb12 corpus.
- - `core18` - the TREC Washington Post (WAPO) corpus.
-The configuration uses an extra Terrier plugin to support the WAPO format.

-# Credits

- - Arthur Barbosa Câmara, Delft University of Technology
- - Craig Macdonald, University of Glasgow